Vietnam.vn - Nền tảng quảng bá Việt Nam

 Looking back at the career of referee Tran Dinh Thinh: FIFA standard, famous for being strict

 While the referee has less than a second to think and blow the whistle (remember, in a continuous running context), every decision of the "man in black" is scrutinized under thousands of eyes.
 Referees have to face pressure from players, coaches, even spectators and social networks.
-The pressure is immense, easily causing stress, tension, anxiety, even for top referees who have officiated hundreds of matches in their careers.
+The pressure is extremely high, easily causing stress, tension, anxiety, even for top referees who have officiated hundreds of matches in their careers.

 Perhaps, because of such great and "suffocating" pressure, the mental health of many referees has been affected.
 A referee confided to Thanh Nien Newspaper that no matter how great the pressure, he still had to try to overcome it because he had chosen this profession.
 "We can only try our best and believe in our decisions, but we have to accept pressure or criticism because we are used to it," this referee shared.